Is Programmatic Recruitment Advertising Recruiting’s Future?

 The recruitment process is historically slow, tedious, and inefficient.

-Recruiters have the task of finding and obtaining the best location to find candidates, whether it’s online or offline.
+Recruiters are tasked with finding and obtaining the best location to find candidates, whether it’s online or offline.

 From there they wade through an administration heavy process, all the while making pricing comparisons and placing orders.

 Then, if they’re using an online platform, they load the job information onto the server and wait.
-Throughout this process, mind you, you are still nowhere closer to filling the job.
+Throughout this process, mind you, the job is still nowhere close to being filled.

 Programmatic recruitment advertising allows you to canvas a large area and target job seekers with specific qualifications.